-Wondering if there is a difference between comptroller and controller?
+Wondering if there is a difference between a comptroller and a controller?
 Even though some people do use the two terms interchangeably, there are distinct differences.
 However, these differences mainly tie back to the specific type of organization.

 Let’s discuss what a comptroller and controller are and then break down the key differences between comptroller and controller.